 5. Increased focus on the promotion of share ownership through employee share plans

 The Company supports employee share ownership at all levels as it directly aligns employee interests with those of shareholders.

 Share ownership encourages employees to take a wider view of the Group.
 Thinking like a shareholder, as well as an employee, provides for a deeper perspective and encourages the workforce to be more inquisitive as to whether they can individually and collectively improve to create even more shareholder value.

 The Company announces its financial results half-yearly, and, immediately following their publication, undertakes formal presentations to equity analysts.
 These presentations are available on the Company’s website.

-During the year ended 30 June 2018, the Chairman, the Group Chief Executive and the Group Finance Director, together with the Senior Independent Director, also held a number of meetings with significant shareholders and subsequently briefed the Board on issues discussed at these meetings.
+During the year ended 30 June 2019, the Chairman, the Chief Executive Officer/Chief Operating Officer and the Group Finance Director, together with the Senior Independent Director, also held a number of meetings with significant shareholders and subsequently briefed the Board on issues discussed at these meetings.

-Following the full year and half-yearly results’ announcement in September 2017 and February 2018, the Group Chief Executive and the Group Finance Director met current and potential significant shareholders.
-This included visits to London and the United States of America and feedback from these meetings was independently collated and disseminated to the Board.
+Following the full year and half-yearly results’ announcement in September 2018 and February 2019, the Executive Chairman and the Group Finance Director met current and potential significant shareholders.
+This included visits to London and feedback from these meetings was independently collated and disseminated to the Board.

-Formal notification of the 2018 Annual General Meeting is sent to Shareholders at least 21 working days in advance.
+Formal notification of the 2019 Annual General Meeting will be sent to Shareholders at least 21 working days in advance.

-The Company's website, www.redrowplc.co.uk, gives access to current financial and corporate information.
+The Company’s website, redrowplc.co.uk, gives access to current financial and corporate information.